Keep Nature Wildly Beautiful

 Use an aerator with hollow tines.
 Solid tines may further compact your soil.

-Aeration and oxygenation in richly alive organic soil can sustain itself naturally.
+Aeration and oxygenation in richly alive organic soil can naturally sustain itself.

 4. Transform all or part of dull unhelpful lawns into organic native habitats where pollinators and wildlife thrive!